wp-plugins/th23-user-management/readme.txt

 * [Enhancement] Upgrade to latest reCaptcha version - API v2
 * [Enhancement] Show more desciptive title for pages, e.g. "Login", "Your Profile", ... instead of "User Management"
 * [Enhancement] Add "Logout of all other sessions" function on user management page
-* [Bug] Fixed proper removal of page upon deactivation (required remove_action from post deletion hook to be successful)
+* [Fix] Fixed proper removal of page upon deactivation (required remove_action from post deletion hook to be successful)
-* [Bug] Removed security through obscurity from "user_login" field upon registration to ensure password strength indicator works correctly
+* [Fix] Removed security through obscurity from "user_login" field upon registration to ensure password strength indicator works correctly
-* [Bug] Prevent usage of "&" in user e-mail - as it causes issues upon storage, already in standard WordPress installation
+* [Fix] Prevent usage of "&" in user e-mail - as it causes issues upon storage, already in standard WordPress installation

 = v1.6.0 =
 * [Enhancement] Add nonce check to all forms - prevent automated attacks